Why Does Every State In America Have Its Own Laws and Random Rules?

 Distinctive Features of the American Legal System

-The court system in the United States consists of federal courts and state courts.
-Federal courts include ordinary courts and specialized courts; Ordinary courts include the federal supreme court, the federal court of appeals and the federal courts; Specialized courts include tax courts, appeals courts and international commercial courts.
-State courts include the Supreme Court, the Court of Appeal and the Court of First Instance.
+Federal courts and state courts make up the American judicial system.
+The federal supreme court, the federal court of appeals, and the federal courts are examples of ordinary federal courts.
+Specialized federal courts include tax courts, appeals courts, and international commercial courts.
+The Supreme Court, the Court of Appeals, and the Court of First Instance are examples of state courts.

 There are 50 states and several commonwealths and territories within the United States.
 Each has its own system of laws and courts that handle: